-Honeycrisp Apple is a small tree that is typically grown for its edible qualities.
-It produces large red round apples (which are botanically known as 'pomes') with creamy white flesh which are usually ready for picking from early to mid fall.
-The apples have a sweet taste and a crisp texture.
+Stanley Plum is a small tree that is typically grown for its edible qualities.
+It produces violet round fruit (technically 'drupes') with silvery blue overtones and gold flesh which are usually ready for picking in early fall.
+Note that the fruits have hard inedible pits inside which must be removed before eating or processing.
+The fruits have a sweet taste and a juicy texture.

-The apples are most often used in the following ways:
+The fruit are most often used in the following ways:

-- Fresh Eating - Cooking
+- Fresh Eating

+- Cooking

+- Baking

+- Preserves